About the course

 All applications will be shortlisted and successful candidates will be invited for interview.
 The interview will take place in one of Peterborough's schools.

-Candidates will be asked to complete a number of tasks throughout the day and spend time with both students and staff.
+Candidates will be asked to complete a number of tasks, these may not all be on the same day.

 How school placements work